Staying asleep

 If you need to wake up often in the night to pee, one issue may be that you are drinking too close to bedtime.

 Try to drink the majority of your fluid in the first 2/3 of the day, and stop drinking in the hour or two before bed.
-It is very important that you drinking enough fluid.
-Adult fluid guidelines are here.
+(It is important that you drinking enough fluid overall.
+Adult fluid guidelines are here.)

-It’s also important to avoid diuretics before bed, which can include tablets from your doctor (e.g. for heart failure), but also certain food and drinks like hibiscus tea or alcohol.
+It’s also important to avoid diuretics before bed, which can include medicines, but also certain food and drinks like hibiscus tea or alcohol

 If you have worries about why you need to wee in the night, or have other symptoms that you're concerned about, go and see your doctor.